Bob Schieffer, host of CBS's 'Face the Nation,' to retire

-Bob Schieffer, the host of CBS's "Face the Nation" program, said on Wednesday he will retire this summer after more than 50 years in journalism.
+Bob Schieffer, the host of CBS's "Face the Nation" programme, said on Wednesday he will retire this summer after more than 50 years in journalism.

-Schieffer, 78, who has been host of the Sunday public affairs program for 24 years, made the announcement at his alma mater, Texas Christian University in Fort Worth, CBS said in a statement.
+Schieffer, 78, who has been host of the Sunday public affairs programme for 24 years, made the announcement at his alma mater, Texas Christian University in Fort Worth, CBS said in a statement.

 "Because this is where my professional career began, this is where I wanted all of you to be the first to know, this summer I am going to retire," he said at a symposium at TCU's Schieffer College of Communication.